Living and working in Norfolk, UK

 She has been awarded funding from UnLtd (2015) and Norfolk County Council’s Arts Project Fund (2017) to deliver self-initiated community arts projects.
 In 2017, Rudd was awarded a place at Clore’s Emerging Leaders residential.

 Alongside formal art photography training, she attends regular professional development courses.
-This has previously included Behaviour Management and Youth Arts (2012) and Reminscence Arts in Dementia Care (2013) and Take One CPD (adapted from National Gallery’s Take One Picture teacher training – 2018).
+This has previously included Behaviour Management and Youth Arts (2012), Reminscence Arts in Dementia Care (2013) and Take One CPD (adapted from National Gallery’s Take One Picture teacher training – 2018).
 She is also an Arts Award Advisor at Bronze & Silver levels (2017).

 Rudd is a member of Artists’ Union England, holds up-to-date Public and Products Liability Insurance and recent DBS checks.
 Plus, she has additional training in safeguarding children and vulnerable adults.

 Currently, Rudd is Youth Engagement Officer (maternity cover/job share) at Time & Tide Museum, Norfolk and Associate Artist at Sainsbury Centre for Visual Arts, Norwich.